 An investor has none of these expenses!
 And because investors pay cash and buy your house as-is in most cases, you can close fast, sometimes in a matter of days!

-With little closing time to worry about, it is easy to see how selling your North Carolina and South Carolina house to an investor like the professionals at Fetch A House saves you time and money!
+With little closing time to worry about, it is easy to see how selling your North Carolina and South Carolina house to an investor like the professionals at Fetch-A-House Properties saves you time and money!
 Ready to sell your North Carolina and South Carolina house?
-Call Fetch A House at 866-781-9108 or send us a message today!
+Call Fetch-A-House Properties at 866-781-9108 or send us a message today!